Bagdogra to Darjeeling Transports & Road Routes

 from NH-31 towards Simulbari.

-After about 15-20 minutes of drive, you will pass through the Khaprail Military camp area.
-By now the nature has turned to full green and the dusts gone.
+After about 15-20 minutes of drive, you will pass through the Khaprail Military Camp area.
+By now the nature has turned to full green and you are breathing pollution free fresh air.
 The mountains have come closer.
-Don't be surprised if you find your car in the middle of a herd of cattle left on their own on the road.
+Don't be surprised if you find your car in the middle of a herd of cattle left on the road on their own .